 - Accuplacer ESL listening score of 81-95 and

 3. Official Transcripts

 Applicants must submit official transcripts from secondary (high school) and higher education institutions.
-Transcripts from U.S. high schools, colleges, or universities should be sent directly from that institution to the Office of Enrollment Services.
+Transcripts from U.S. high schools, colleges, or universities should be sent directly from that institution to the Office of Admissions.
 Transcripts must be certified and translated into English, contain descriptive titles of courses studied, contain final grades in each course, and provide and explanation of the grading system.
 Applicants are strongly encouraged to utilize one of the approved transcript evaluation services below.
 Transcripts can be emailed to firstname.lastname@example.org or mailed to the Office of Admissions at Jefferson College, 1000 Viking Drive, Hillsboro, MO 63050.

 - Foreign Credential Service of America provides evaluations for individuals, institutions, licensure, and immigration.